opencog/atomspace/examples/pattern-matcher/README.md

 Some simpler applications showing some things one can do, and how to do them.

-* fsm-basic.scm: A simple Finite State Machine demo.
+* fsm-basic.scm: A simple Deterministic Finite State Machine demo.
-* fsm-full.scm: A generic finite-state-machine constructor
+* fsm-full.scm: A generic deterministic finite-state-machine constructor
+* fsm-mealy.scm: A generic Mealy machine constructor
-* markov-chain.scm: A Markov chain (probabilistic FSM) based on above.
+* markov-chain.scm: A Markov chain (probabilistic FSM) based on fsm-full.